Top 10 Questions Students Ask About an Education Degree at Illinois

 There is no one-size-fits-all in teacher education, so reciprocity depends largely on which state a licensed teacher moves to.
 Some states will award a license based on an applicant being licensed in another state, while other states will require additional coursework and/or tests before a licensed teacher can be fully licensed in the state.

-That’s a quick look at common questions about the Illinois College of Education—but we’re aware you might have more questions about our programs or the college itself.
-Check out the “chat” button on our homepage menu, and start a conversation with us today!
+That’s a quick look at common questions about the College of Education at Illinois—but we’re aware you might have more questions about our programs or the college itself.
+Check out the “contact us” button on our website, and start a conversation with us today!